longturn/freeciv21/docs/Coding/hacking.rst

     uint8  : type   (e.g. PACKET_SERVER_JOIN_REQ)

-To demonstrate the route for a packet through the system, here is how a Unit disband is performed:
+To demonstrate the route for a packet through the system, here is how a unit disband is performed:

 #.
-A player disbands a Unit.
+A player disbands a unit.
 #.
 The client initializes a packet_unit_request structure and calls the packet layer function
    :code:`send_packet_unit_request()` with this structure and packet type: :code:`PACKET_UNIT_DISBAND`.
 #.
 The packet layer serializes the structure, wraps it up in a packet containing the ``packetlength`` type